Haripandey21/Solidity_contracts/DAO/README.md

 cancel():
 Arguments: targets, values, calldatas, descriptionhash
-Description: Cancels a proposal with the specified targets, values, calldatas, and descriptionhash.

 4. Timelock.sol:

 -- > This contract serves as the owner of the Treasure contract.
     The Timelock contract enforces a minimum delay before executing any function after it is passed by governance.

 --> The GovernorContract is the only contract authorized to interact with the Timelock
     contract and request execution if a vote passes.